 Once we had debriefed all of the workers we had engaged with, we created frameworks to help generalize information for our stakeholder group as a whole.
-We plotted our stakeholders on an OCEAN attribute spectrum and several 2x2 Matrices to identify similarities in personality traits and motivations.
-These frameworks were helpful in creating our 3 user personas that represent our stakeholder group: Scholar Sam, Dutiful Dakota, and Pioneer Peyton.
+We plotted our customers on an OCEAN attribute spectrum and several 2x2 Matrices to identify similarities in personality traits and motivations.
+These frameworks were helpful in creating our 3 customer personas that represent our stakeholder group: Scholar Sam, Dutiful Dakota, and Pioneer Peyton.

 Ocean Attribute Spectrum

 The 2x2 matrices had the following axis labels: